 In another embodiment, the biosignal subsystem specifically identifies differences between observed physiology or cognitive state and desired or expected state.
 This information is encoded and combined with the context and multimodal prompt to drive a coaching or guidance oriented output from the LLM.
 In a use case, a user’s blood sugar may be higher than expected and the user may be in the process of selecting food for lunch (context).
 The LLM may provide coaching feedback to the user indicating that they should make a healthy selection.
 In another, a forward-facing camera may detect a restroom sign and inform a user with a disability that it’s available if they have been seated for an extended period of time.

-Biosignals and semantic detection of turn taking and request for a turn
+Biosignals and semantic context detection of turn taking and request for a turn